IngoClemens/blender/README.md

 # Add-ons for Blender

-This is a free add-on collection for Blender which will be extended over time as production calls for the creation of new tools.
+This is an add-on collection for Blender which will be extended over time as production calls for the creation of new tools.

-Feel free to download and use any available.
+***If you find the add-ons useful we would appreciate if you would consider supporting us for continued development via [Gumroad](https://braverabbit.gumroad.com)***

 ## PickWalk
 Navigate through a hierarchy of objects or bones of an armature or walk over vertices and points of meshes and curves in edit mode.